jayasio/colormatch/README.md

 ---

 \* This project started as a weekend experiment with Threlte, a declarative API over Three.js.
-The 3D cube was as a quick prototype to explain someone the RGB color model.
+The 3D cube was a quick prototype to explain the RGB color model to someone.
 After a few more weekends, it evolved into a polished mini-game that helps players understand the RGB notation with a score/strike game mechanism.

-If nothing else, this project helped me explore designing with code, and building something end-to-end.
-I'm still relatively an amateur with bigger systems of code, any feedback or contributions are welcome!
+If nothing else, this project helped me explore designing with code and building something end-to-end.
+I'm still relatively an amateur with bigger systems of code, so any feedback or contributions are welcome!

 The source code is available under the [MIT license](LICENSE).